THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 We don’t have the same desires and goals in life.
 For one person, being successful can mean having big responsibilities in the corporate world while for someone else it could simply be teaching kids how to read.

-So take a pen and write down what a successful life means to you.
+So take a pen and write what a successful life means to you.
 It can be anything:

 - Affluence / celebrity